-The care that we have taken both to shape our community according to the teachings of Christ and His Church, and to maintain it as such, should serve as a sign of the seriousness with which the College regards violations of its policies in these areas.
+to maintain it as such should serve as a sign of the seriousness with which the College regards violations of its policies in these areas.

-An incident of sexual assault should be immediately reported to a Prefect, Resident Director, the Assistant Dean, the Student Support Coordinator (Emily Sullivan, 516-672-9235), or the Title IX Coordinator (John Quincy Masteller, 805-421-5930).
+An incident of sexual assault should be immediately reported to a Prefect, the Assistant Dean, Resident Assistant, the Personnel Assistant or the Title IX Coordinator (John Quincy Masteller, 805-421-5930).
 It is important for victims to seek immediate medical attention for their own safety and to collect and preserve any evidence of a sexual crime.
-If an incident should occur, the College's Chaplains, Resident Directors, and Counselor are available for counseling the victim and the respondent.
-If a victim or respondent would like to seek off-campus counseling, catholictherapists.com may be a helpful resource.
-Victim advocacy and other services for Franklin County can be found at www.nelcwit.org.
-If a student, faculty, or staff member reports being the victim of dating violence, domestic violence, sexual assault or stalking, whether the offense occurred on or off campus, the College will provide him or her with a written explanation of his or her rights and options.
+If an incident should occur, the College's chaplains, Resident Assistant, and/or school counselors- Mr. Gregory Wood (805-816-7854), Mrs. Nichole Sablan, LPC (209-502-4673), and Keoni Sablan, LMFT (209-585-0395) -are available for counseling the victim and the respondent.
+If a victim or respondent would like to seek off-campus counseling, the College recommends Priscilla Batarse, MS, LMFT, CMHIMP, WHC, in Ventura, CA: 805-616-1450.
+Alternatively, catholictherapists.com may be a helpful resource.
+Victim advocacy, legal assistance, and other services can be found here.
+If a student, faculty, or staff member reports being the victim of dating violence, domestic violence, sexual assault or stalking, whether the offense occurred on or off campus, the College will provide them with a written explanation of their rights and options.

-The Assistant Dean will promptly and impartially investigate any reported incident of sexual assault, dating violence, domestic violence, or stalking, and make a report to a subcommittee of the Instruction Committee^c, which will then determine what sanctions, if appropriate, will be imposed.
-Unless further evidence is brought to light, the decision of the subcommittee will be final.
+The Assistant Dean will promptly and impartially investigate any reported incident of sexual assault, dating violence, domestic violence, or stalking, and make a report to a subcommittee of the Instruction Committeeb, which will then determine what sanctions, if appropriate, will be imposed.
+Unless further evidence is brought to light, the decision of the Instruction Subcommittee will be final.
 The College will strive to be fair and impartial to all parties concerned in its investigation and determination of sanctions.
-Since this is not a court of law, clear and convincing evidence shall suffice for the subcommittee to render its decision, which will be communicated simultaneously in writing to all involved parties.
-Given the seriousness of these offenses and their harm not only to the victim but to the whole community, a violation of these policies will normally result in expulsion (and/or dismissal from employment, where applicable).
+Since this is not a court of law, a preponderance of evidence (per Section 67386 of the California Education Code) shall suffice for the Instruction subcommittee to render its decision, which will be communicated simultaneously in writing to all involved parties.
+Given the seriousness of these offenses and their harm not only to the victim but to the whole community, a violation of these policies will normally result in expulsion (and/or where applicable dismissal from employment).
 It should be noted that the College's expectations in this area are stricter than in the law.
-If such conduct, in addition to violating the College's policies, should also violate the law^d, the College will aid the victim in notifying local law enforcement officials (Northfield Police Department)^e, if the victim desires to do so (or the College will notify them if the victim is incapacitated).
+If such conduct, in addition to violating the College's policies, should also violate the lawc, the College will aid the victim in notifying local law enforcement officials (Ventura County Sheriff)d, if the victim desires to do so (or the College will notify them if the victim is incapacitated).
 The victim is not required to notify them.
-Finally, the Assistant Dean and the subcommittee of the Instruction Committee will take care to protect the confidentiality of the victim (including identifying information), and will not give such information to anyone, including Clery Act reporting (apart from responsible College officials), unless required to do so by the law; and will take such steps as it is reasonably able to do to assist the victim in the aftermath of such an incident, including help with^f counseling, change of living situation, etc. For more details about this procedure see the section below entitled Additional Details Regarding Institutional Disciplinary Procedures and Actions.
+Finally, the Assistant Dean and subcommittee of the Instruction Committee will take care to protect the confidentiality of the victim (including identifying information), and will not give such information to anyone, including Clery Act reporting (apart from responsible College officials), unless required to do so by the law; and will take such steps as it is reasonably able to do to assist the victim in the aftermath of such an incident, including help withe counseling, change of living situation, etc. For more details about this procedure see the section below entitled Additional Details Regarding Institutional Disciplinary Procedures and Actions.